 The center of the Chuberi community is the village of Kvemo Marghi.
 Here, as well as in other villages of the community, you can stay at family hotels.

-You should leave Chuberi for Nakra in the morning, around 8 o’clock.
-You can get to Nakra through the Utviri Pass, 3,000 meters above sea level, where you can see almost all of Svaneti.
-The road starts with a dense, coniferous forest, and then turns into deciduous trees.
-At the end of the road, you will reach alpine meadows.
+You should leave for Nakra in the morning, around 8 o’clock.
+The route starts with a dense, coniferous forest, and then turns into deciduous trees.
+The highest point of the trail is Utviri Pass, 2,714 meters above sea level, where you can see almost all of Svaneti.
+At the end of the trail, you will reach alpine meadows.
 In winter, there are many wild animals on this path, including bears and wolves.
 The best time to take this trip is from July to September.

-Nakra Village is in the alpine zone and has guesthouses in the village, where, after getting tired from hiking, you can enjoy Svan hospitality.
+Nakra Village is in the alpine zone and has guesthouses to stay in, where, after getting tired from hiking, you can enjoy Svan hospitality.